VH-Lab/NDI-matlab/README.md

 Depends on functions in vhlab_thirdparty, available at https://github.com/VH-Lab/vhlab_thirdparty It is recommended that the developer also install vhlab_vhtools, available at https://github.com/VH-Lab/vhlab_vhtools

+It is assumed that the function `nsd_Init.m` is run at startup.
+Please add this to your `startup.m` file.
+(If you use the http://github.com/VH-Lab/vhlab_vhtools distribution, it will be run automatically.)

 Still in early development

 ## Description of terms: